Merzasphor/MWSE/docs/source/references/mwse-mwscript/iteration.md

 `xFirstStatic` returns the first reference in the current cell's "Static" list.
 Despite the name of this function, the associated list can contain references of any [Object Type](../../object-types) other than those exclusive to `xFirstNPC`.
 Once acquired, the reference can be used with various other MWSE functions, such as `xRefID` and `xRefType`.
 Passing the reference as the argument to the `xNextRef` function will return the next reference in its associated list.

+!!! note
-.. note:: Scripts that intend to process *all* references in the loaded cells will need to independently handle the separate lists provided by `xFirstItem`, `xFirstStatic`, and `xFirstNPC`.
+	Scripts that intend to process *all* references in the loaded cells will need to independently handle the separate lists provided by `xFirstItem`, `xFirstStatic`, and `xFirstNPC`.

 ***